brandur/sorg/content/drafts/postgres-sortsupport.md

 ```

 Heap tuples have a pretty complex structure which we won't
-go into, but you can see that it contains an
+cover, but you can see that it contains an
 `ItemPointerData` value.
 This struct is what gives Postgres
 the precise information it needs to find data in the heap
 (from [`itemptr.h`][itempointer]):